Boeing C-40

-The Boeing C-40 Clipper is a military version of the Boeing 737 Next Generation used to transport cargo and passengers.
-It is used by the United States Navy, Air Force, and Marine Corps.
-The Navy C-40A variant is named "Clipper", whereas the USAF C-40B/C variants are officially unnamed.
+The Boeing C-40 is a military transport aircraft derived from the Boeing 737 Next Generation.
+It is used by the United States Navy, United States Air Force, and United States Marine Corps to transport high-priority cargo and passengers.
+The Navy's variant is designated the C-40A Clipper, while the Air Force's C-40B and C-40C variants do not have official names.

 Design and development

 The C-40 combines the Boeing 737-700 fuselage with the strengthened wings and landing gear of the larger and heavier 737-800.
-It also has auxiliary fuel tanks allowing an unrefueled range of up to 5000 nmi compared with 3,010 nmi for the standard 737-700.
+It also has auxiliary fuel tanks allowing an unrefueled range of up to 5000 nmi compared with 3010 nmi for the standard 737-700.